jeremy-jr-benthum/onion-browser-button/README.md

 6. Restart TOR connection
 -----------------------------------------

-In order to start TOR connection on your computer, please press 1 on your keyboard, once "Tor is connected successfully!" message is displayed, you can use Tor Browser Button add-on to connect your browser to the TOR network.
+To start TOR connection on your computer, please press 1 on your keyboard, once "Tor is connected successfully!" message is displayed, you can use Tor Browser Button add-on to connect your browser to the TOR network.
 To stop TOR connection please press 2.
-In order to get a new TOR identity, please press 5 and to restart TOR connection, please press 6 on your keyboard.
+To get a new TOR identity, please press 5 and to restart TOR connection, please press 6 on your keyboard.